cpstelzer/wellcounter/README.md

 # Wellcounter: Automated High-Throughput Phenotyping for Aquatic Microinvertebrates

 ## Overview
-The **Wellcounter** is an advanced open-source platform designed for **automated high-throughput phenotyping** of aquatic microinvertebrates.
+The **Wellcounter** is an open-source platform designed for **automated high-throughput phenotyping** of aquatic microinvertebrates.
 It enables large-scale ecological experiments by automating **image acquisition, processing, and analysis**, significantly reducing manual effort in tracking population growth and swimming behavior.

 This repository provides resources for **building and using** the Wellcounter, including:
 - **Hardware design**: Instructions for assembling the Wellcounter using commercially available and 3D-printed components.